in28minutes/in28minutes.github.io/_blog/articles/2017-01-30-spring-boot-starter-projects.md

 - Embedded Servlet Container - Tomcat
 - Logging - logback, slf4j

-Any typical web application would use all these dependencies.
-Spring Boot Starter Web comes pre packaged with these.
-As a developer, I would not need to worry about either these dependencies or their compatible versions.
+All of these requirements would be used by any regular web application.
+Spring Boot Starter Site already has them.
+As a developer, I would not have to be concerned about their dependencies or their compatible version

 ### Auto Configuration
-Spring Boot Starter Web auto configures the basic things that are needed.
-To understand the features Spring Boot Starter Web brings in, lets run StudentServicesApplication.java as a Java Application and review the log.
+Spring Boot Starter Web automatically configures the essentials.
+To explore the functionality added by Spring Boot Starter Web, run StudentServicesApplication.java as a Java Application and examine the log.

 ```
 Mapping servlet: 'dispatcherServlet' to [/]